studersi/test-4/Tutorial-07-README.md

       5 981257 Detects MySQL comment-/space-obfuscated injections and backtick termination
 ```

-The suspicion has thus been confirmed: Each of these rules was violated exactly five times.
+Our suspicion has thus been confirmed: Each of these rules was violated exactly five times.
 So, there’s a high level of probability that we are dealing with five identical requests violating the same group of rules.
 It smells a lot like *cross-site scripting* attacks and an attempt at *SQL injection*.
 But we know that they are only false alarms.
 Where exactly did this occur?

 ```bash
 $> grep -F -f ids-score-91 labor-07-example-error.log | melmatch | sucs